Advice on Quizzes

 Sample "A" Identification Answer

-This is a genuine answer from a previous FSU undergraduate course of mine.
+This is a genuine answer from an undergraduate course I taught at FSU many years ago.
 Please note that the same concept may well require different answers to earn an "A" grade in different courses.
-Thus, I have different expectations for the term "anarchy" in a general Introduction to International Relations course, an upper-division International Conflict course, or an upper-division Theories of International Relations course; an "A" answer in each course would have to be tailored to the specific concepts, lectures, and emphases of the course in question.
+Thus, I have different expectations for the term "anarchy" in a general Introduction to International Relations course or an upper-division International Conflict course; an "A" answer in each course would have to be tailored to the specific concepts, lectures, and emphases of the course in question.

 "Anarchy": The term anarchy is defined by Hobbes (and realists in general) as the absence of a Leviathan (an overarching, centralized government control) over the nation-states.
 Hobbes compares domestic politics to international politics this way.
 Individuals in the state of nature have no governing apparatus and therefore individuals have competing interests and goals leading to conflict.
 The development of the nation-state helped to provide order to the individuals within the state as a Leviathan.
 However, there is no such institution for nation-states.